dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/kaby-lake.md

   * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be AppleIntelCPUPM. **Please verify you can disable CFG-Lock, most systems won't boot with it on so requiring use of this quirk**
 * **AppleXcpmCfgLock**: YES
   * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be KernelPM. **Please verify you can disable CFG-Lock, most systems won't boot with it on so requiring use of this quirk**
-* **AppleXcpmExtraMsrs**: NO
-  * Disables multiple MSR access needed for unsupported CPUs like Pentiums and many Xeons.
-* **AppleXcpmForceBoost**: NO
-  * Forces maximum multiplier, only recommended to enable on scientific or media calculation machines that are constantly under load.
-Main Xeons benefit from this

 * **CustomSMBIOSGuid**: NO
   * Performs GUID patching for UpdateSMBIOSMode Custom mode.
 Usually relevant for Dell laptops
 * **DisableIoMapper**: YES
   * Needed to get around VT-D if either unable to disable in BIOS or needed for other operating systems, much better alternative to `dart=0` as SIP can stay on in Catalina
 * **DisableRtcChecksum**: NO
   * Prevents AppleRTC from writing to primary checksum (0x58-0x59), required for users who either receive BIOS reset or are sent into Safe mode after reboot/shutdown
-* **DummyPowerManagement**: NO
-  * New alternative to NullCPUPowerManagement, required for all AMD CPU based systems as there's no native power management.
-Intel can ignore
-* **ExternalDiskIcons**: NO
-  * External Icons Patch, for when internal drives are treated as external drives but can also make USB drives internal.
-For NVMe on Z87 and below you just add built-in property via DeviceProperties.

 * **IncreasePciBarSize**: NO
   * Increases 32-bit PCI bar size in IOPCIFamily from 1 to 4 GB, enabling Above4GDecoding in the BIOS is a much cleaner and safer approach.
 Some X99 boards may require this, you'll generally experience a kernel panic on IOPCIFamily if you need this
 * **LapicKernelPanic**: NO